Informed Random Partition Models with Temporal Dependence: Description of the Informed Partition Prior

-that is, partitions are conditionally independent given the initial $\rho_0$, and where each of $p(\rho_t\mid\rho_0)$ is specified as in $\eqref{eq:rhoprior1}$.
-A convenient default choice is to assume $\rho_t\sim iCRP(\rho_0,\bm{\alpha}_t,M)$, as defined in Section~\ref{sect:priorsingle}.
-This case is useful when it is judged that there is no time trend in the $\rho_i$'s so that the influence of $\rho_0$ is constant across time.
-Depending on the prior specifications for the $(T\times m)$-dimensional parameter $\bm{\alpha}$ we could have a model that includes a conditional i.i.d. specification (e.g. $a_{ti}=a_i$ and $b_{ti}=b_i$ for all $t$) or varying degrees of shrinkage towards $\rho_0$, e.g. as implied by a sequence of prior mean values $a_{ti}/(a_{ti}+b_{ti})$ that decrease with $t$ for every $i$. \item[Markovian dependence.]
-In this case, we follow \cite{page_dahl_quintana:22} and consider a Markovian structure of the form
+that is, partitions are conditionally independent given the initial $\rho_0$, and where each of $p(\rho_t\mid\rho_0, \bm{\alpha}_{t\bullet})$ is specified as in $\eqref{eq:rhoprior1}$.
+A convenient default choice is to assume $\rho_t\stackrel{ind}{\sim} iCRP(\rho_0,\bm{\alpha}_{t\bullet},M)$, \qf as defined in Section~\ref{sect:priorsingle}.
+This case is useful when it is judged that there is no time trend in the $\rho_t$'s so that the influence of $\rho_0$ is constant across time.
+This would be a case where any potential time trend is learned from the data, and not imposed by the prior.
+Another scenario where this approach may prove beneficial is in a multiview setting (\citealt{dombowsky2024, franzolini2023conditional}).
+In this case, $t$ would not index time but rather a variable measured from each unit and $\gamma_{ti} = 1$ if unit $i$ is not to be reallocated with respect to $\rho_0$ for variable $t$.
+Depending on the prior specifications for the $(T\times m)$-dimensional parameter $\mathbf{A}$ we could have a model that includes a conditional i.i.d. specification (e.g. $a_{ti}=a_i$ and $b_{ti}=b_i$ for all $t$) or varying degrees of shrinkage towards $\rho_0$, e.g. as implied by a sequence of prior mean values $a_{ti}/(a_{ti}+b_{ti})$ that decrease with $t$ for every $i$. \item[Markovian dependence.]
+In this case, we follow \cite{page_dahl_quintana:22} and consider a Markovian structure of the form \fq

 where time dependence in the sequence of partitions is accounted for by using the partition at time $t-1$ as the center to inform that at time $t$.
-A default choice here would be to specify $\rho_t\mid\rho_{t-1} \sim iCRP(\rho_{t-1},\bm{\alpha}_t,M)$, that is, centering is done on the partition from the previous time, and where $\rho_1 \sim iCRP(\rho_0,\bm{\alpha}_1,M)$.
-This creates a Markovian structure for the sequence of partitions, that teamed with the flexibility inherent to the definition of the $\bm{\alpha}$ parameters (see the discussion below), facilitates propagating various degrees of dependence on the partition information supplied by $\rho_0$. \end{description} As previously observed, many particular definitions in this flexible model for the sequence of partitions are necessarily case-dependent.
-As a reasonable default choice, we suggest adopting \eqref{eq:priormarkov}.
+A default choice here would be to specify $\rho_t\mid\rho_{t-1},\bm{\alpha}_{t\bullet} \sim iCRP(\rho_{t-1},\bm{\alpha}_{t\bullet},M)$.
+That is, centering is based on the partition from the previous time point and $\rho_1 \sim iCRP(\rho_0,\bm{\alpha}_{1\bullet},M)$. \qf Note that $\gamma_{ti} = 1$ if unit $i$ is not to be reallocated when moving from time $t-1$ to $t$.
+This creates a Markovian structure for the sequence of partitions that teamed with the flexibility inherent to the definition of the $\mathbf{A}$ parameters, facilitates propagating various degrees of dependence on the partition information supplied by $\rho_0$. \end{description}

-We next discuss models for $\bm{\alpha}$.
-Generally speaking any possible specification will necessarily depend on the desired type of borrowing-of-strength.
-In what follows we consider by default the models described in Table \ref{tab:alpha_models}, with the understanding that many more options are available, as required by specific prior features the user wishes to impose.